dschoepel/openhab-addons/bundles/org.openhab.binding.nadavr/README.md

 The binding has been tested with an NAD T-787 using: <ul><li>a direct Ethernet (LAN) connection on the receiver via Telnet(TCP)</li> <li> and with an [XM Direct Home Tuner](https://shop.siriusxm.com/support/xm-direct-home-tuner.html) connected to the T-787</li></ul>

-_DAB Tuner functionality has been included in the binding, but has not been tested._
+>DAB Tuner functionality has been included in the binding, but has not been tested.
+The NAD control protocol is limiting DAB channels to _read-only_; presets can be used to change stations.

 ## Supported Things